LennartFr/2017-09-28-Fintech-at-Galvanize/README.md

 6:20: Tom Eck,CTO Industry Platforms : Introduction to the IBM fintech space: Tom will show the finance services we have
           on Bluemix, both the IBM experimental services and also the Business Partner services, and mention some use cases.
-6:40 or 6:45: Lennart: intro of the Fintech developer journey.
+6:40: Lennart: intro of the Fintech developer journey.
 6:45 Coding starts.
 8:00 Coding ends.Q/A with Tom and the IBM team.
      Algorithmics Q/A